Export Documentation Software - Just Trade

 Export invoice (commercial invoice)

-An Invoice is the seller’s summary description of the goods supplied and how they are shipped.
-It is used worldwide by countries to monitor or control their imports and at least one copy usually travels with the goods except for transactions under letters of credit, where the nominated or negotiating bank normally forwards most documents separately after accepting them, and for the movement of community-free goods within the EU.
+An invoice is the seller’s summary description of the goods supplied and how they are shipped.
+It is used worldwide by countries to monitor or control their imports and at least one copy usually travels with the goods except for transactions under letters of credit, where the nominated or negotiating bank normally forwards most documents separately after accepting them, and for the movement of community-free goods.

 The information on a completed invoice embodies the commercial contract between seller and buyer governing the transaction, and there may be no other written contract.
 It gives information about the goods needed by the importer, carriers, customs and others, such as country of origin, tariff specification, gross and net weights, packaging, prices – unit price where applicable and total – and whether the goods have been insured.
 It states the terms of the transaction such as the applicable Incoterm® for delivery and any credit period allowed and gives instructions for payment.
 Some countries require the use of standard declarations, for example of the country of origin or manufacture or that the invoice give prices and other details correctly.

 The information provided on a domestic invoice is generally unsatisfactory for export purposes.
 Exporters are, therefore, forced to create alternative word processing templates.
 Use of such templates can result in completion errors and omissions resulting in costly mistakes should goods get stopped in transit.
-The recommended UN-aligned export invoice format provides a best practice format for exporters and comes standard with all Just Trade - Documents.
+The recommended UN-aligned export invoice format provides a best practice format for exporters is supplied as standard from Just Trade.

 The consignor (shipper or seller) should normally provide a packing list to accompany the transport document.
 It is desirable to use a UN aligned document resembling an invoice but giving more room to give details of the goods instead of prices: shipping marks on cases, number and kinds of package (drums, cylinders, carton etc.), contents, dimensions (cube) in metric units, gross and usually net weight in kg and totals.